 Participating in research is a way to help researchers learn more about certain health and learning problems.
 When you or your child participates in a clinical trial or research study, you become a partner in scientific discovery.
 And, your contribution can help future generations lead healthier lives.
 Major breakthroughs could not happen without the generosity of research participants.

 Kennedy Krieger leads or participates in hundreds of research studies and clinical trials each year.
-Use the dropdown menu to view the list of studies that are currently open for new participants and to learn about the type of study or clinical trial, the criteria for participation, and how to contact us if you are interested in participating.
+Click the button below to view the list of studies that are currently open for new participants and to learn about the type of study or clinical trial, the criteria for participation and how to contact us if you are interested in participating.

 Participate in Research Studies